krsilveira/Note-Taker-App/README.md

 Users will need to install npm libaries by running:
 > npm i

-New notes are added by clicking the '+' sign on the top right-hand corner.
-To save the current note, click the save icon next to the '+' sign.
-To delete a note, click the red trash can next to your title note.

 ## User Story
 ```
 AS A small business owner